 Furthermore, we have to consume the recommended daily intake of calcium.
 Too little or too much calcium may negatively affect the absorption rate of magnesium.
 The calcium/magnesium ratio should be between 1.70 and 2.60.

 In addition, increased intakes of protein and fructose may improve magnesium absorption.
-Therefore, you could consume almonds and other magnesium-rich foods with fruits or high-protein snacks.
+Therefore, you should eat almonds and other magnesium-rich foods with fruits or high-protein snacks.

 What inhibits the absorption of magnesium of almonds?